MattDierick/RTD-NGINX-App-Protect-UDF/source/_build/html/_sources/class2/module1/module1.rst.txt

 **Follow the step below to build the Docker image:**

    #.
-SSH to Docker App Protect VM
+SSH to Docker App Protect + Docker repo VM
    #.
 Run the command ``docker build -t app-protect:nosig .`` <-- Be careful, there is a "." (dot) at the end of the command
    #.
-Wait ...... till you see ``Successfully tagged app-protect:nosig``
+Wait until you see the message: ``Successfully tagged app-protect:nosig``

    .. note:: This command execute the Dockerfile below